Skip links

 A Time for Strategic Action

-The Greek real estate market in 2025 is more complex than ever, but it is also rich with opportunity.
+The Greek real estate market in 2026 is more complex than ever, but it is also rich with opportunity.
 The era of easy, across-the-board gains is giving way to a period where strategic insight, regional knowledge, and a clear understanding of the new regulatory landscape are paramount.
 For the serious investor who does their homework, Greece remains one of the most compelling real estate stories in Europe, offering a unique blend of capital appreciation, rental income, and lifestyle benefits.

 Frequently Asked Questions (FAQ)

-1. How has the €800,000 Golden Visa threshold affected the Athens market?
+How has the €800,000 threshold affected Athens?

 Share: